 - The Great Stupa at Sanchi was built with bricks during the time of Ashoka and later it was stone and many new additions were made.

 - Subsequently, many such stupas were constructed which shows the popularity of Buddhism.

-- From second century B.C. onwards, we get many inscriptional evidences mentioning donors and, at times, their profession.
+- From the second century B.C. onwards, we get much inscriptional evidence mentioning donors and, at times, their profession.